 - Driver stress and inattention brought on by unrealistic time demands

-Injuries Resulting from Trucking Accidents in GA
+Injuries Resulting From Trucking Accidents in GA

 A typical fully-loaded commercial truck, like an 18-wheeler or semi-truck, can weigh over 80,000 pounds, while the average passenger car weighs in at around 3,000 pounds.
 It’s not hard to see then, how a collision between a passenger car or truck and a large commercial truck can have disastrous consequences.
-Even more catastrophic is when a commercial truck is transporting hazardous chemical or flammable materials, which can increase the risk of secondary injuries like severe burns and respiratory problems.
+Even more catastrophic is when a commercial truck is transporting hazardous chemicals or flammable materials, which can increase the risk of secondary injuries like severe burns and respiratory problems.
 Some of the most severe injuries caused by Georgia trucking accidents include:

 - Spinal cord injury